Home > Resources > Board-ordered supervision

 • Return to Practice programme.

-• monitoring compliance with interim orders (generally arising from conduct concerns)
+• monitoring compliance with interim orders (generally arising from conduct concerns).

 Background